mui/material-ui/docs/src/pages/careers/react-engineer-core.md

   The future of MUI is discussed and planned in our public RFCs and issues.
   You'll be helping drive these conversations and guiding MUI toward the best possible solutions.
 - **Contribute to deep, meaningful refactors and feature releases**.
   MUI is a complex codebase.
-Components we've shipped recently, such as the data grid have required months of dedicated, careful work.
+Components we've shipped recently, such as the unstyled components have required months of dedicated, careful work.
 - **Reduce friction**.
   A large amount of the work on MUI is reducing friction and making it easier to use.
   This might involve careful API design, identifying and fixing top bugs, creating easier to understand error messages, and writing documentation and blog posts about features you ship.